YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 # A C++ library for popular tensor decompositions

-## API functions
+## Documentation
+All template function are implemented in tensor2.0 directory;

+T-SVD algorithm is independently implemented in T-SVD directory ;

+You can implement CP decomposition using cp_als function:
 cp_als(Tensor a, rank r);

-cp_als function for CP decomposition;
+You can implement Tucker decomposition using HOSVD function:
 HOSVD(Tensor a, r1,r2,r3);
-HOSVD function fot Tucker decomposition;

-T-SVD algorithm is implemented in T-SVD directory ;

-float directory adopt float preccision for CP, Tucker and T-SVD;
+You can simply run main function in T-SVD directory to test T-SVD algorithm.

+For the float preccision version, you can go to float directory;

 mat-Py directory is the corresponding Python and MATLAB implementation.